hhappy06/Reinforcement-Learning/VF/README.md

+# VF
-it supports to Q function approximation using linear function under cartpole-v0 experiment of gym
+* it supports to Q function approximation using linear function under cartpole-v0 experiment of gym